 There is no discrimination in labour practices, including, but not limited to, hiring, tasks, compensation, access to training, promotion, termination or retirement.

-The intent is to ensure all workers are treated equally without discrimination of any form.
+The intent is for the Producer to have systems in place to ensure all workers are treated equally without discrimination of any form.

 This refers to discrimination based on any characteristics that are not related to merit or the inherent requirements of the job.
 It includes, but is not limited to, discrimination based on gender identity or sex characteristics, sexual orientation, age, nationality, ethnicity, language, race, class, caste, social status, religion, belief, abilities and disabilities, health, political affiliation, political views, membership of a trade union or other workers' organisation, marital status or pregnancy-related discrimination (including mandatory pregnancy tests).
-Discrimination may be observed in lower wages for same work (i.e., work of equal value) and in payment customs - for example, payment through male counterparts (husbands, fathers, etc.) or other third parties - in working conditions and benefits, access to training, access to workplace facilities and more.
+Discrimination can be observed in lower wages for same work (i.e., work of equal value) and in payment customs - for example, payment through male counterparts (husbands, fathers, etc.) or other third parties - in working conditions and benefits, access to training, access to workplace facilities and more.